pfren1998/SELINA/docs/source/prepare.md

                         profiles
 ```

 Note that you must choose the mode for the returned expression profiles.
-This step will generate two output files:
+In this step two output files will be generated:

 - `query_res.rds`: a rds file which stores a seurat object
 - `query_{single/cluster}_expr.txt`: input of the prediction step